anirbanbasu/ollama-downloader/README.md

 _Hence, this tool – an automation of that manual process_!

-Do note that, as of August 24, 2025, this Ollama downloader can also _download supported models from Hugging Face_!
+This Ollama downloader can also _download supported models from Hugging Face_!

 ### Apart from `ollama pull`